bulletmark/corsproxy/README.md

    command line settings (presently only `--bind-host`) in addition to the target server mappings in that file.

+3. **Enhancement:** IPv6 addresses can now also be specified for both source and target addresses.
+Also, source addresses for IPv4 and IPv6 can be specified to limit to loopback interface only, or to a specific interface.

-3. **Enhancement:** HTTP methods PUT, PATCH, DELETE, and HEAD are now supported in addition to the normal GET and POST.
+4. **Enhancement:** HTTP methods PUT, PATCH, DELETE, and HEAD are now supported in addition to the normal GET and POST.

-4. **Enhancement:** Previously I was using a home-grown implementation to intercept and insert [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
+5. **Enhancement:** Previously I was using a home-grown implementation to intercept and insert [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
 This worked for my use but it may not work generally for all